brendanhasz/brendanhasz.github.io/_posts/2018-11-15-hmm-vs-gp-part2.md

 we built Bayesian models of Gaussian processes and hidden Markov models in R using [Stan](http://mc-stan.org/).
 However, there were a few things we left undone!
-First, the Stan models above assumed a single process evolving over a short period of time.
+First, the Stan models in that post assumed a single process evolving over a short period of time.
 However, if we have data over repeated trials, we have to alter the models to sum the log probability over all trials.
 Also, with real